-During the recruitment process, the job description may have been thoroughly discussed with the employee.
-But, there may have been points which were not touched or discussed earlier.
+During the recruitment process, discussing job description is essential.
+But, there may have been points that were not touched or discussed earlier.

 Proper orientation helps the new employees to understand their main objectives and the work they need to do.
-This allows them to understand what are the organization expectations in the long run.
+This allows them to understand what are the organization's expectations in the long run.
 Thus, giving them the motivation to perform and become active in the work they do.

 4. Employee Benefits:

 If an organization has retirement benefits and other similar benefits like life insurance, present it to the employee.
-Provide information about other benefits like sick leave days, holidays and vacation perks to the employees.
+Provide information about other employee benefits like sick leave days, holidays, and vacation perks.

 Also, you can provide them with fact sheets about how these benefits have helped the employees in the long term.
-This way the employees can maintain work-life balance and it gives them a greater sense of a secure and flexible job.
+This way, the employees can maintain a work-life balance, and it gives them a greater sense of a secure and flexible job.

 5. Building Relationships:

-This calls the need for introductions in the workplace where new employees get introduced to their team members and peers.
-Proper orientation helps new employees to get acclimatized quickly with their team members.
+This calls for introductions in the workplace where new employees get introduced to their team members and peers.
+Proper orientation helps new employees to get acclimatized with their team members.
 Thus resulting in more efficient work towards a common goal.

 6. Concentrating on what the employee needs: